Cohomological support varieties of certain monomial ideals: Decomposing T(f) tensor k-bar

-\begin{corollary} If the Taylor subcomplex diagram of $\bm{f}$ is weakly gradable, $T^\Sigma(\bm{f},a)$ can be decomposed into the direct sums of shifted Taylor subcomplexes $T_J^\Sigma(\bm{f})$ which share connected components. \end{corollary}
+\begin{corollary} If the Taylor subcomplex graph of $\boldsymbol{\mathit{f}}$ is weakly gradable, $T^\Sigma(\boldsymbol{\mathit{f}},a)$ can be decomposed by partitioning the basis $\{b_J\ |\ J\subseteq[n]\}$ by the connected component of the Taylor subcomplex graph containing $T_J$.
+This decomposition also applies to the double complex given in Theorem \ref{doublecomplex}. \end{corollary}

-\begin{theorem} The conditions of Theorem \ref{threefive} are satisfied if and only if there are no two subsets $S,T\subset[n]$ such that any pair of elements of $S$ or pair of elements of $T$ are coprime, $f_S=f_T$, and $|S|\neq|T|$. \end{theorem} \begin{proof} If two such subsets exist then a Taylor subcomplex diagram is not weakly gradable: in any Taylor subcomplex diagram we can get from $T_{\varnothing}$ to $T_{M_S}$ via either $|S|$ or $|T|$ edges.
+Finally, we provide information regarding whether a weak grading exists for some given sequence of monomials: \begin{theorem} The Taylor subcomplex graph of a sequence $\boldsymbol{\mathit{f}}$ admits a weak grading if and only if there are no two subsets $S,T\subset[n]$ such that any pair of elements of $S$ or pair of elements of $T$ are coprime, $f_S=f_T$, and $|S|\neq|T|$. \end{theorem} \begin{proof} If two such subsets exist then a Taylor subcomplex graph is not weakly gradable: in any Taylor subcomplex graph we can get from $T_{\varnothing}$ to $T_{M_S}$ via either $|S|$ or $|T|$ edges.

 If no two such subsets exist, we will iteratively assign weights to our $T_J$ for increasing sizes of $J=M_J$ by the procedure which follows.
 If $T_J$ is not connected to any subcomplex which has already been assigned a weight, assign it a weight of zero.
-Note that in this case, a new connected component of the induced subgraph $G$ of Taylor subcomplex diagram consisting of those subcomplexes already considered is created.
+Note that in this case, a new connected component of the induced subgraph $G$ of Taylor subcomplex graph consisting of those subcomplexes already considered is created.
 If $T_J$ is connected to some subcomplexes which have already been assigned a weight, note that the edges between $T_J$ and these all have $T_J$ as their target.
 If these source subcomplexes share an assigned weight whenever they share a connected component of $G$, then we can adjust our weights by connected component to allow for a compatible assignment of weight to $T_J$.
 This leaves us the case in which there are two subcomplexes $T_{J_1}$ and $T_{J_2}$ in the same connected component of $G$ which have been assigned different weights and both of which have an edge directed towards $T_J$.

 Consider now this case.
 Consider a path $p$ from $T_{J_1}$ to $T_{J_2}$, possibly moving backwards along edges.
 We claim that such a path $p'$ exists which moves backwards along some non-negative number of edges and then moves forwards along some non-negative number of edges.
 To prove this, it suffices to show that, if at any point in $p$ we move forwards along one edge to some and then backwards along another, going from $g_1$ to $g_2$ to $g_3$ for some $g_1$, $g_2$, $g_3$, we could have instead moved backwards along an edge first and then forwards along another and arrived at the same destination.
 If our edges correspond to the elements $f_{\underline{i}}$ and $f_{\underline{j}}$ respectively, then for some $K\subset[n]\setminus\{i,j\}$ we have